fanout/rails-grip/README.md

     }
 ]
 ```

+This library also comes with a Rack middleware class and a Railstie implementation that will automatically add the middleware to the application when rails-grip is added to the application's Gemfile.
+The middleware will parse the Grip-Sig header in any requests in order to detect if they came from a GRIP proxy, and it will apply any hold instructions when responding.
+Additionally, the middleware handles WebSocket-Over-HTTP processing so that WebSockets managed by the GRIP proxy can be controlled via HTTP responses from the Django application.

+The middleware should be placed as early as possible in the proessing order, so that it can collect all response headers and provide them in a hold instruction if necessary.

 Note that in Rails 4 the following should be set for API endpoints in the ApplicationController to avoid CSRF authenticity exceptions: